James Corden: 2015–2023: The Late Late Show and stardom

 In 2019, Corden starred in Tom Hooper's feature film adaptation of Andrew Lloyd Webber's popular musical Cats as Bustopher Jones, which received widespread negative attention.
 The film also featured Jennifer Hudson, Idris Elba, Taylor Swift, Ian McKellen, and Judi Dench.
 Some critics called it one of the worst films of the year due to its poorly conceived CGI and off kilter comedic performances from Rebel Wilson and Corden.
 For his performance, Corden received the Razzie Award for Worst Supporting Actor of the year.
 Lloyd Webber was a vocal critic of the film, specially criticizing Corden's performance, adding he "begged for it to be cut".

 Corden's leading role in the 2020 musical comedy film The Prom received negative reviews, and was named "one of the worst performances of the 21st century" by Vanity Fairs Richard Lawson.
 Lawson elaborated, writing: "Corden, flitting and lisping around in the most uninspired of caricatures, misses all potential for nuance, and thus never finds even a hint of truth in the role".
-His portrayal of a gay man while he himself is straight was deemed offensive by many film critics and members of the LBGTQ community with critics adding that the performance perpetuated and capitalized on stereotypes of gay white men.
+His portrayal of a gay man while he himself is straight was deemed offensive by many film critics and members of the LGBTQ community, with critics adding that the performance perpetuated and capitalized on stereotypes of gay white men.
 Corden received an even larger amount of backlash when this performance earned him a Golden Globe Award nomination for Best Actor in a Musical or Comedy Film.

-Corden also received negative reviews for his performance in the 2021 adaptation of Cinderella, a film that he produced.
+Corden also received negative reviews for his performance in the 2021 adaptation of Cinderella, which he produced.
 Clarisse Loughrey of The Independent wrote: "James Corden has made a #Girlboss fairytale only a voracious capitalist could love".

 In 2021, the Late Late Show segment "Spill Your Guts or Fill Your Guts" was criticised for its "racist" use of Asian cuisine, such as balut and chicken feet.
-Celebrity guests were made to eat foods that Corden had judged to be “horrific” and “disgusting” or answer a difficult personal question.
+Celebrity guests were made to eat foods that Corden had judged to be "horrific" and "disgusting" or answer a difficult personal question.
 Corden later agreed to change the foods used.

 In April 2022, Corden announced that he would be leaving The Late Late Show in 2023.